OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE

 View this post on Instagram

 Mahina Expeditions: Mahina expeditions comes highly recommended in the cruising community; you get the opportunity to join a world cruising couple for a part of their journey.
-Here you can learn about passages aboard Mahina.

 View this post on Instagram

 Ocean Racers: If you’d like to sail faster you can apply to join Ocean Racers for a race or an ocean passage.
 The accommodations are going to be more spartan and they definitely have a younger vibe.
 Ocean racers have the most affordable pay to play opportunities I could find (less than $1000!).
-Check out their YouTube channel to get a better sense of what they do.

 View this post on Instagram